Daily Recap

 Highlights tasks, issues, or pull requests that you can’t move forward with.
 Blockers stay visible until resolved.

-For your complete task overview, see My Tasks.
+For your complete task overview, see Journal.

 Refreshing your recap